Dead Synchronicity: Reception

-The game has a Metacritic rating of 70%, based on 24 critic reviews.
 According to Carsten Fichtelmann of Daedalic Entertainment, Dead Synchronicity was a commercial flop.
 He said in 2016, "Unfortunately, it did not sell well, only a few thousand units, so we had to say to the developers that we cannot put money in a second game, because we lost money with its first part."

 PC World praised the game as a brave and "surprisingly disturbing" title, but said it lacked a "catharsis" due to its abrupt end and lack of narrative cohesion in gameplay.
 John Walker, writing at Rock, Paper, Shotgun had been very enthusiastic about the game during its Kickstarter campaign.
 However, upon reviewing the first chapter, he too was disappointed with its abrupt ending.

 The PlayStation 4 port received positives reviews, with Crash Landed scoring it 4 stars, praising the game's control method: "Developers Fictiorama Studios have gone a step further and transformed Dead Synchronicity - a game that would usually be more suited for the PC space - to feel right at home on the console using a controller, thanks to some smart game design decisions."
 Kai Powell of wccftech scored the game a 7.7, praising its "macabre" setting; meanwhile, Jose A. Rodríguez of IGN scored the title 7.8.